 - Collaboration with treatment providers (such as a psychiatrist or substance use treatment clinician) to monitor needs and progress

-The PACT team is a group of qualified mental health professionals whose mission is to partner with individuals to help them live successfully in the community.
-PACT services are available 7 days a week.
+The ACT team is a group of qualified mental health professionals whose mission is to partner with individuals to help them live successfully in the community.
+ACT services are available 7 days a week.
 This intensive service team consists of a supervisor, case managers, substance abuse specialist, vocational specialist, clinician, peer specialist, nurse, and a psychiatrist.

-The PACT team helps individuals identify goals that are aimed at recovery and success in the community.
+The ACT team helps individuals identify goals that are aimed at recovery and success in the community.
 Services may include:

 - Finding safe, affordable housing